SoftUni-Internal/interactive-content/EN/02-Functions/03-Returing-values.md

 When working with arrays such function is often used to check if an **index is valid.**

-The result of this function is **boolean**, it will return true if the index is inside of the boundary of the array, and `false` if it is not.
+The result of this function is **boolean**, it will return true if the index is inside of the boundary of the array, and "**false**" if it is not.

 - In this example, the student would pass the example if they get a grade higher than 3: